nslyubaykin/relax/README.md

  - Improving documentation

 ## Known Issues

   - Lack of documentation (right now compensated with usage examples)
+  - On some systems `relax.zoo.layers.NoisyLinear` seems to leak memory.
+This issue is very unpredictable and yet not fully understood.
+Sometimes, installing different versions of PyTorch and CUDA may fix it.
+If the problem persists, as a workaround, consider not using noisy linear layers.
   - Filtering & Reward Weighted Refinement declared performance in paper is not yet reached
   - DYNA-Q is not compatible with PER as it is not clear which priority to assign to synthetic branched transitions (possible option: same priority as its parent transition)